-- a. be in a public, separate or accredited private school, and - b. clearly state the standards for successful completion, how and by whom those standards will be evaluated, and the nature of the appeal process in case of failure.
+a. be in a public, separate, charter, Francophone, First Nations, or accredited private school, and b. clearly state the standards for successful completion, how and by whom those standards will be evaluated, and the nature of the appeal process in case of failure.